Hello! I’m Ellie Miles.

 In 2011 I interrupted my research to work at the museum, as a project assistant for Collections Online, a digitisation project.
 I worked on several groups of printed ephemera, which I blogged about for the museum.
 After that I worked as Digital Curator (maternity cover) at the Museum of London.
 It was an interesting job, experimenting with ways for the museum to collect digital material, including film, sound and social media.
-Now I’m working full time at the British Museum as an Interpretation Officer, contributing to a series of exciting gallery redevelopments including the Korea gallery, Sutton Hoo and Early Medieval Europe, Early Egypt and the Waddesdon Bequest, and the exhibitions Sunken Cities: Egypt’s lost worlds and Sicily: Culture and Conquest.
+Then I worked at the British Museum as an Interpretation Officer, contributing to a series of exciting gallery redevelopments including the Korea gallery, Sutton Hoo and Early Medieval Europe, Early Egypt and the Waddesdon Bequest, and the exhibitions Sunken Cities: Egypt’s lost worlds and Sicily: Culture and Conquest.

 Thank you for reading, drop me a line if you’d like to discuss my work.
 I’d love to hear from you!